jimmyltsinn/hk-weather-summary/README.md

 Check [here](https://github.com/nisaacson/pdf-extract) for other operating system.

 ## Getting Started
-1. Install the dependencies with `npm install`.
+1. Install the dependencies with `yarn install`.
 2. Fetch the weather data and solar term data from Hong Kong Observatory.
   ```
 node setup.js